 The thyroid gland is an endocrine gland located in the neck below the thyroid cartilage.
 The main function of the thyroid gland is producing thyroid hormones, the principal ones being triiodothyronine (T3) and thyroxine (T4).
 T3 and T4 are synthesized from both iodine and tyrosine.
 The thyroid also produces calcitonin, which plays a role in calcium homeostasis.

 The two conditions resulting from impairment of the thyroid glands are hypothyroidism and hyperthyroidism, of which hypothyroidism is more common.
+Fortunately, Ayurveda recognizes such thyroid conditions and has various treatments and remedies for the same.

 Hypothyroidism is a major condition affecting many people.
 Most are unaware they have thyroid disease as the clinical signs are not visible externally.
 Only when they take the blood test will they know.
 In hypothyroidism, the thyroid gland does not produce a sufficient amount of the thyroid hormones thyroxine (T4) and triiodothyronine (T3).